tunnuz/json2run/README.md

 	}

 Where `old_k` are the original name of the parameters we want to rename and `new_k` are the new ones.
 Note that unlike `rounding`'s compact syntax, here `rename` is an object, not an array.
 Also, `old_k` are plain strings, not regular expressions.

+##### `counter` processors

+Counter post processors can be used to generate a unique id for every configuration, the syntax is the following:

+	{
+		"type": "counter",
+		"name": "<counter_name>",
+		"init": 5
+	}

+The counter will generate an incremental number starting from `init` for each configuration that is processed.
+Of course, by putting counter processors deep in the JSON tree, it is possible to generate counters for specific parameters or set of parameters. `init` is auxiliary, in case it is not specified, the counter will start from 0.

 ### The `j2r` command line tool